adloky/smalls/english/all-dorothys-adventures-in-oz.md

 So they sat down.

 "I was born in Omaha.
-When I grew up I became a ven- triloquist.
+When I grew up I became a ventriloquist.
 I can imitate any kind of a bird or beast.
 Then I tired of that, and became a **balloonist**1."

 "What is that?" asked Dorothy.

-"A man who goes up in a balloon on circus day," he ex- plained.
+"A man who goes up in a balloon on circus day," he explained.
 "One day I went up in a balloon and the ropes got twisted, so that I couldn’t come down again.
 It went way up above the clouds, and carried it many, many miles away.
-For a day and a night I traveled through the air, and on the morn- ing of the second day I awoke and found the balloon over a strange and beautiful country.
+For a day and a night I traveled through the air, and on the morning of the second day I awoke and found the balloon over a strange and beautiful country.
 I found myself in the midst of a strange people, who thought I was a great Wizard.
 I ordered them to build this City, and my palace.
-They did it all will- ingly and well.
+They did it all willingly and well.
 Then I decided, as the country was so green and beautiful, to call it the Emerald City.
 I put green spectacles on all the people, so that everything they saw was green."

 "But isn’t everything here green?" asked Dorothy.